Gontier-Julien/Breeze11/README.md

-# Breeze10
+# Breeze11

 ## Overview

-Breeze10 is a fork of KDE Breeze decoration with the following changes:
+Breeze11 is a fork of KDE Breeze decoration with the following changes:

  * The title-bar opacity is configurable.
  * The separator between title-bar and window is removed.
  * Opaqueness, opacity override is added to the exception list properties.
  * Title-bar font is set indpendent from the KDE font settings (for use outside KDE).
+ * Rounded Corner like Windows 11.

 ## Credits

-Breeze10 was started from BreezeEnhanced (https://github.com/tsujan/BreezeEnhanced), a former fork of Breeze with title-bar translucency and blurring.
+Breeze11 was started from BreezeEnhanced (https://github.com/tsujan/BreezeEnhanced), a former fork of Breeze with title-bar translucency and blurring.

 ## Dependencies